Awbmilne/Orientation-First-Year-Allocator/README.md

 The SQL template is specified in the [`fy-query.template.sql`](./fy-query.template.sql) file.
 It is set up for the website database as initially created in 2023.
 Ensure the database config and Query parameters align for any future versions of the website.

 The script, [`first-years-allocate.py`](./first-years-allocate.py), will output two files:

 - [`fy-query.sql`](./fy-query.sql) file which can be used to write the FYs into an SQL database
 - [`allocated_firts_years.csv`](./allocated_firts_years.csv) file which contains a CSV list of the first years and their allocated colour teams

+The [`fake_student_data_generator.py`](./fake_student_data_generator.py) script can be used to generate fake student data for testing purposes.
+It will output to the [`first-year-list.csv`](./first-year-list.csv) file which can be used as the input for the allocation script.
+Allows testing the allocator script without needing to use real student data.